xinyacheung/geoscaling/README.md

 # geoscaling

-This repository is for the paper "Geometric scaling law in Drosophila connectome".
+This repository is for the paper "Geometric scaling law in real neuronal networks".

 geo-scaling.py is an example of generating network models with a tunable geometric criticality coefficient $\alpha$.